 The Catapres FDA package insert doesn’t have numbers about how common side effects are.

-More about Catapres side effects » Risk factors for serious side effects › Women of childbearing age › Current kidney problems › Medicine that increase potassium › Use of salt substitute Detailed Diovan (Valsartan) risks & warnings » › Sudden discontinuation of medicine › Taking with alcohol › Taking other medicines that make you less alert › Age 65 years or older › Using other medicine(s) that slows the heart Detailed Catapres (Clonidine) risks & warnings » Pregnancy category D FDA pregnancy category (Weigh risks vs. benefits)
+Prescription only Available as Diovan Catapres Pill Extended release Patch Used for (click to learn more) Diovan Catapres Risk factors for serious side effects Diovan Catapres › Women of childbearing age › Current kidney problems › Medicine that increase potassium › Use of salt substitute Detailed Diovan (Valsartan) risks & warnings » › Sudden discontinuation of medicine › Taking with alcohol › Taking other medicines that make you less alert › Age 65 years or older › Using other medicine(s) that slows the heart Detailed Catapres (Clonidine) risks & warnings » Pregnancy category Diovan Catapres D FDA pregnancy category (Weigh risks vs. benefits)